Structural Abstraction as an Inductive Bias for Non-Stationary Language Model Training: Appendix

 \subsection{Implementation Details}

-For experience replay (ER), we employ a reservoir sampling strategy for buffer management.
+For ER, we employ a reservoir sampling strategy for buffer management.
 Updates to and sampling from the buffer occur at every training step, with the replay batch size set identical to the training batch size.
 We employ a warmup phase for the buffer, where replay sampling is disabled until the buffer reaches full capacity.
+We compare multiple ER configurations with different buffer sizes and local replay counts and use the best configuration in results presented in the main paper (see \Cref{tab:ER-table}).
 We utilize a learning rate of $5 \times 10^{-5}$ across all training methods.
 Experiments are conducted on three NVIDIA RTX A6000 GPUs with a per-device batch size of 4.
-Training on the largest dataset (NAB), with an evaluation interval of 10 steps, requires approximately 1 hour and 20 minutes.
+Training on the largest dataset (NAB), with an evaluation interval of 10 steps, requires approximately 1 hour and 20 minutes, totaling about 24 hours across all experiments.
 To ensure reproducibility, the primary random seed is set to 42.
 To investigate the impact of data ordering, we employ two additional seeds: 25 and 16.
 Implementation is based on the Hugging Face ecosystem, specifically \texttt{transformers 4.56.1}, \texttt{torch 2.8.0}, and \texttt{accelerate 1.7.0}.
+For RCB evaluation, we compute accuracy using a confidence threshold applied to logits.
+The threshold $\tau$ is selected by collecting logits on a sample of the RCB data and choosing the elbow point in accuracy as a function of $\tau$.